the-nick-of-time/DnD/README.txt

 	Add Ability Modifier to Damage (spell): Whether to add your ability mod to the damage done by this spell.
 This is yes or no like the attack roll question.

-	Spell Level: Self-explanatory
+	Spell Level: The level of the spell.

 	Additional Information: This is space for some additional notes on the attack, to be displayed when you attack.

 	After filling out one of these sections, press the associated "Make" button to commit this change to memory.
 	When you want to save, hit the "Write" button.
 When you are done and want to quit, hit the "Quit" button.

 	To edit one of the spell or weapon entries during the same session, fill out the section with the correct information and hit the "Make" button.
-As long as the name is entered the same, it will overwrite the old entry.
+When you create an entry that has the same name as another, it will overwrite the old entry.

 	If editing later, you will want to use the "Read" button after entering your character's name to reopen the file.
 Otherwise, the old data will be discarded entirely.
-This also allows you to edit individual entries as if it was in the same session as you made it.
+This also allows you to overwrite individual entries as if it was in the same session as you made it.